bygri/bmw-i3/README.md

 # BMW i3 controller

-**Very much a work in progress**
+**Very much a work in progress.**

-The i3 is a cool car, and the app's OK.
+The i3 is a cool car, and the app's not bad.
 But we can do better.

 # Design goals